plumvillage/newsletter/src/2024/en/articles/bbt--a-year-in-review-2024.md

 At Deer Park Monastery, the manifold Sangha welcomed the presence of Sister Chan Khong with a special Day of Mindfulness on Mother’s Day, 14 May, where the sangha transmitted the 14 Mindfulness Trainings to a new group of longtime practitioners; thus, welcoming them into the ever-growing international community of Order of Interbeing.

-Additionally, Sister Chan Khong also joined approximately 60 monastics in a unique full-day event, called Dāna Day of Mindfulness, on 21 May at the Mile Square Park in the city of Fountain Valley, California.
+Additionally, Sister Chan Khong also joined approximately 60 monastics in a unique event, called Dāna Day of Mindfulness, on 21 May at the Mile Square Park in the city of Fountain Valley, California.
 The event was in English with Vietnamese translation for the nearly 600 people present, many of whom did not speak Vietnamese.

-Everyone participated in the core practices of Plum Village, such as listening to the bell, awareness of breathing, walking meditation, and total relaxation.
+Everyone participated in the Plum Village core practices, such as listening to the bell, awareness of breathing, walking meditation, and total relaxation.
 The program also included alms round for everyone to have a chance to get in touch with their seed of generosity.
 This was also an opportunity for the Deer Park monastics to fundraise for the expansion of the monk’s residence to accommodate the growing number of monks at the monastery.

 The local newspaper, Viet Bao, commented that “the Day of Mindfulness by Deer Park Monastery has inspired great happiness not only for the people attending but also for the atmosphere, plants, and animals in the surroundings.
 A gaggle of geese at the nearby pond also honked as though greeting and welcoming the community.
 It has been a long time since Mile Square Park had a public event as peaceful as this.”